UP2015706/Challenge/README.md

 ## Mission objectives

-* Display the spinner while data is loading.
-Make the spinner rotate using CSS3.
+* Make the spinner rotate using CSS3.
 * Query the backend for list of available stocks.
 * Query the backend for data about each stock.
 * Hide the spinner after all data is loaded.